Inverse bubbles from broken supersymmetry

-In this paper, we show that inverse hydrodynamics is actually not limited to the heating scenario mentioned above, but can instead take place during the standard cooling of the universe, for instance during radiation domination.
-Interestingly, we find the emergence of this novel hydrodynamics in the context of supersymmetry (SUSY) and $R$--symmetry breaking.
-In particular, the PT along the pseudomodulus direction within the minimal O’Raifeartaigh model for spontaneous SUSY breaking turns out to be inverse in a relevant part of its parameter space.
-As we shall see, the occurrence of inverse bubbles can be traced back to the properties of the SUSY spectrum and its distinctive thermal history, opening the possibility of testing these properties through their imprint on the PT and the corresponding GWs.
-We also provide a precise characterisation of the \emph{inverseness} of a FOPT by providing a simple criterion based on the sign of a \emph{generalised pseudo-trace} to readily discriminate between direct and inverse FOPTs.
-Our findings extend the understanding of inverse phase transitions and their phenomenological implications, offering new avenues for studying their impact on gravitational wave signatures and beyond.
+In this Letter, we show that inverse hydrodynamics is actually not limited to the heating scenario mentioned above, but can instead take place during the standard cooling of the universe as well.
+Remarkably, we find the emergence of this novel hydrodynamics during a seemingly standard, symmetry--breaking phase transition.
+This takes place within the context of dynamical supersymmetry (SUSY) and $R$--symmetry breaking, which represents the first explicit example for this class of FOPTs.
+Our findings extend the current understanding of what types of cosmological phase transitions can actually take place, thus opening up new directions for studying the corresponding GW signatures and other phenomenological aspects.